tatemae-consultancy/omniauth-mailup/README.md

 end
 ```

-In Rails, you'll want to add to the middleware stack:
+In Rails, you'll want to add to the middleware stack (`config/initializers/omniauth.rb`):

 ```ruby
 Rails.application.config.middleware.use OmniAuth::Builder do